-- Targeted asset freezes: these apply to named individuals, entities and bodies, restricting access to funds and economic resources. - Restrictions on a wide variety of financial markets and services: these can apply to named individuals, entities and bodies, specified groups, or entire sectors.
-To date these have taken the form of investment bans; restrictions on access to capital markets; directions to cease banking relationships and activities; requirements to notify or seek authorisation prior to certain payments being made or received; and restrictions on the provision of financial, insurance, brokering or advisory services or other financial assistance
+- > Targeted asset freezes: these apply to named individuals, entities and bodies, restricting access to funds and economic resources. - Restrictions on a wide variety of financial markets and services: these can apply to named individuals, entities and bodies, specified groups, or entire sectors.
+To date these have taken the form of investment bans; restrictions on access to capital markets; directions to cease banking relationships and activities; requirements to notify or seek authorisation prior to

-1 OFSI - Financial Sanctions Guidance pages 5-7
+2 OFSI - Financial Sanctions Guidance pages 5-7

-➤ Directions to cease all business: these will specify the type of business and can apply to a specific person, group, sector or country.
+Directions to cease all business: these will specify the type of business and can apply to a specific person, group, sector or country.

-2.3 Why Impose Financial Sanctions2
+2.3 Why Impose Financial Sanctions3